 Any process concerns that were highlighted to the ICG by participants to the proposal development process.

-Whether input/comments the ICG received directly were shared with the operational community and addressed.
+Whether input/comments the ICG received directly that were shared with the operational community were considered or addressed.

+Whether the proposal obtained consensus among those who participated in the operational community process.

 b.
 The Proposal has met the RFP requirements:

 Completeness – check if any RFP components are missing or incomplete.

+Timeliness – Check if the proposal was submitted to the ICG within the timeline provided in the RfP [this is minor but I think we must add the timely submission factor in here, and for this specifically we need to agree on what we will do if a submission comes in late]

 Clarity – check if anything in the proposal does not make sense or requires clarification from the operational community